st-bert/learn-microservices/modules/mlops/slides/3 - MLFlow.md

 ### 2. Metrics

-Model performance results can be recorded here for comparison across runs, but other metrics can also be considered that can provide valuable information about the context in which the process was run.
+Model performance results can be recorded here for comparison across runs.
+Additionally, you can log other metrics that provide valuable contextual information about the execution environment and process.

 ```python
 # Model performance metrics log